x1ny5e/xwan0876_quiz_8/README.md

 ### 2.1 Code Example and Analysis
 link:https://editor.p5js.org/codingtrain/sketches/r9pxis9g-
 - **How to create trees**
-  The root branch object of the tree is created, and a loop is used to generate other branch objects of the tree until a branch object is close to the leaf object, indicating the end of the tree's growth.
+  The root branch of the tree is created, and a loop is used to generate other branch objects of the tree until a branch object is close to the leaf object, indicating the end of the tree's growth.

   ![tree code1](readmeImages/tree1.png)
   ![tree code1](readmeImages/tree2.png)

 - **How to create branches**
-  This code is the function constructor Branch used to create branch objects.

-  Properties include position (pos), parent branch object (parent), direction (dir), initial direction (origDir), counter (count), and length (len).
+  Set properties include position(pos), parent branch (parent), direction(dir), initial direction(origDir), counter(count), and length(len).

-  Methods include resetting the direction (reset), calculating the next branch (next), and displaying graphics (show).
+  Methods include resetting the direction(reset), calculating the next branch(next), and displaying graphics(show).

   ![tree code1](readmeImages/branche.png)

 - **How to create leaves**
-  Use the createVector() function to generate a 2D vector at a random position to prevent the leaves from appearing at the bottom edge of the canvas.
-And create an attribute reached in the leaf object to indicate whether the leaf has reached the target position.
+  Use “createVector()” to generate a random position that prevents the leaves appearing at the bottom of the canvas.
+And create an attribute "reached" in the leaf object to indicate whether the leaf has reached the target position.

   ![tree code1](readmeImages/leave.png)